PooranD/Midterm-Project/README.md

 This project uses an ESP32 device to detect unknown router devices around a network.

 ## Why do you find it interesting?
-We found this project interesting because it is an easy way to create an IDS for personal home networks to detect and log information about uknown router devices that might pose a security risk.
+We found this project interesting because it is an easy way to create a monitoring system for personal home networks to detect and log information about uknown router devices that might pose a security risk.

 ## Steps we followed (Subjected to change)
 Steps Followed for Logging Unknown MAC Addresses